National Redress Scheme Claims

 Call 1300 887 390

-We are helping people now with the preparation of Redress Scheme claims.
+We are helping people with National Redress Scheme claims and also with civil claims.

-The Redress Scheme is a new government program.
-It will provide support to people who were sexually abused as children while in the care of an institution.
+The National Redress Scheme is a new government program that became operative on 1 July 2018.
+It provides modest support to people who were sexually abused as children while in the care of an institution.

 Who can apply?